 NHSGGC are committed to adding to our electric/hydrogen fleet, adding additional electric vehicle charging points and minimising the impacts from our fleet operations.

-• 4 Star Eco Fleet rating.
+- Achieved a 4 Star Eco Fleet rating.

 NHSGGC have until this point incurred the cost of providing the use of EV charging equipment on its sites, however the cost of providing and maintaining such a service means that the implementation of a usage charge is a necessity to the board.
 The charges implemented by NHSGGC complies with its EV Charging Policy and are in line with other public sector bodies across Scotland.

-To ensure the use of EV charging points on our sites is fair and equitable a maximum time limit of four hours is being applied to each session at which point drivers are required to move their vehicles.
+To ensure the use of EV charging points on our sites is fair and equitable a maximum time limit of 4 hours is being applied to each session at which point drivers are required to move their vehicles.
 Failure to do so would incur an additional charge of £40.

 Access to EV charging is through an app operated by EV charging provider Fuuse, which can be used to pay for EV charging sessions.